 Yet for at least the last thirty years, the threats to democracy have evolved.
-Today, democracy more often dies gradually, as the institutional, legal, and political constraints on authoritarian leaders are chipped away, one 64% of Americans agree that democracy is in crisis and at risk of failing.
+Today, democracy more often dies gradually, as the institutional, legal, and political constraints on authoritarian leaders are chipped away, one by one.
+This has happened-or is happening-in, among others, Russia, Venezuela, Hungary, the Philippines, Poland, Nicaragua, India, Turkey-and the United States.